datguyducky/pare-down/README.md

 * Now *Log in with Spotify* button should work.
 Also you can test it by going to [http://localhost:8888/login](http://localhost:8888/login)

 ## 📝 License
-Simple Start extension is open-source project licensed under the []().
+Simple Start extension is open-source project licensed under the [MIT License](https://github.com/datguysheepy/pare-down/blob/master/LICENSE).